 DON’T BELIEVE… “I’ll NEVER HIT AGAIN”

+Criminal prosecution and/or civil action (divorce or separation) are options for any battered person.
 Often the batterer is unable to admit there is a problem.
 Counseling is only helpful if both partners want help and are motivated to work together.
 If the abuse is habitual or extremely violent, the batterer may need long term therapy.

 CONSIDER YOUR FUTURE SAFETY